Introduction

 This will open the interactive interface with AI-suggested commands, which you can then review and select.

-π‘ Tip: Saving AI-Generated Commands
+💡 Tip: Saving AI-Generated Commands

 Commands generated using

-in the search interface are for one-time use and are not saved to your library automatically.To save a generated command for future use, you can place it on your terminal line from the search results and then use either the Ctrl+B hotkey or the
+--aiin the search interface are for one-time use and are not saved to your library automatically.To save a generated command for future use, you can place it on your terminal line from the search results and then use either the Ctrl+B hotkey or the

-command to bookmark it.
+newcommand to bookmark it.

 replace

-command populates variables within a command string.
+The replace command populates variables within a command string.
 Its primary function is to take a command

 template containing placeholders and fill them in, either through command-line arguments or an interactive prompt.